vtjoeh/webex-presenter-desk-pro/README.md

 # webex-presenter-desk-pro
-Uses the Webex Desk Pro feature of PC overlay in a Webex Meetings.
-Move your image, change it to a Picture-in-Picture (PIP), change it to a PC PIP and save it is a preset for future use.
+Uses the Webex Desk Pro feature of Immersive Share and is designed to work in a Webex Meetings.
+- Move and resize your image.
+- Change between Picture-in-Picture (PIP), PC PIP and Blend.
+- Save the current view as a preset

-The macro **dbMacro.js** also needs to be installed, but does not need to be enabled.
-Presets are stored in this macro for when in case the macro engine is restarted or if the Desk Pro is turned off and on.
+**Note:** _The macro **dbMacro.js** also needs to be installed, but does not need to be enabled.
+Presets are stored in this macro for cases when the macro engine is restarted or if the Desk Pro is turned off and on._

-*Note: This code uses an API that might require your Desk Pro be in Preview or beta channel for the RoomOS.*
+**Note:** _This code uses an API that might require your Desk Pro RoomOS software be in Preview or beta channel._

 <img src="./images/MoveAndResizeExample.png" width="800">
 <img src="./images/PIPexample.png" width="800">